BARNALIXD/Task-Management-App/NEON_SETUP.md

 # NeonDB Setup Guide

-This guide will walk you through setting up NeonDB (serverless PostgreSQL) for your todo application.
+This guide will walk you through setting up NeonDB (serverless PostgreSQL) for your task management application.

 ## Step 1: Create a NeonDB Account